abdallahmassoud1997/ky/keyword-research.md

 | **1** | Too broad, too competitive with no realistic opportunity, or low business value |

 **Important:** Weighted is about business value and ranking opportunity — not just volume.
-A low-volume, high-converting BOFU keyword always beats a high-volume TOFU keyword.
+A low-volume, high-converting Transactional keyword always beats a high-volume Informational keyword.

 ---